remind101/deploy/README.md

 An empty `--ref` flag can mean one of two things:

-1. If you're within a git repo, it defaults to the current git commit.
+1. If you're within a git repo, it defaults to the current branch.
 2. If you're not within a git repo, then it defaults to `master`.

 ```console